-Migrant caravan faces roadblocks in Guatemala
+Migrant caravan from Honduras faces roadblocks in Guatemala

+“We know we’ll have to face terrible danger, but you have to do it,” Suazo said.

-RIO DULCE, Guatemala (AP) — About 1,000 Honduran migrants headed for the United States became increasingly desperate Friday in the face of a police and army roadblock in northern Guatemala that was preventing them from continuing toward the United States.
+Late Friday, hundreds of migrants headed for the United States had become increasingly desperate after running into the roadblock.

-Seldom since 2018 have the prospects for a migrant caravan been so discouraging.
+Seldom since 2018 had the prospects for a migrant caravan been so discouraging.
 Guatemala’s president sees them as a contagion risk amid the coronavirus pandemic and has vowed to deport them.
 Mexico’s president thinks the caravan is a plot to influence the U.S. elections.
 And newly formed Tropical Storm Gamma threatens to dump torrential rain on their planned route through southern Mexico.

-Fears of a confrontation grew as over 100 Guatemalan soldiers and police blocked the migrants, who became increasingly frustrated with the lack of food and forward movement after walking hundreds of kilometers from Honduras earlier this week.
+Over 100 Guatemalan soldiers and police blocked the migrants, who became increasingly frustrated with the lack of food and forward movement after walking from Honduras earlier this week.

 Migrants’ voices rang out on the rural highway, demanding authorities either let them through or provide them food.